csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 (misplaced tiles), and show cases where it is more accurate than both h1 and h2 (Manhattan distance).
 Explain how to calculate Gaschnig’s heuristic efficiently.

 **3.32** We gave two simple heuristics for the 8-puzzle: Manhattan distance and misplaced tiles.
-Several heuristics in the literature purport to improve on this—see, for example, Nils- son (1971), Mostow and Prieditis (1989), and Hansson _et al._ (1992).
+Several heuristics in the literature purport to improve on this—see, for example, Nilsson (1971), Mostow and Prieditis (1989), and Hansson _et al._ (1992).
 Test these claims by implementing the heuristics and comparing the performance of the resulting algorithms.

 4 BEYOND CLASSICAL SEARCH

 _In which we relax the simplifying assumptions of the previous chapter, thereby getting closer to the real world._

-Chapter 3 addressed a single category of problems: observable, deterministic, known envi- ronments where the solution is a sequence of actions.
+Chapter 3 addressed a single category of problems: observable, deterministic, known environments where the solution is a sequence of actions.
 In this chapter, we look at what happens when these assumptions are relaxed.
-We begin with a fairly simple case: Sections 4.1 and 4.2 cover algorithms that perform purely **local search** in the state space, evaluating and modify- ing one or more current states rather than systematically exploring paths from an initial state.
+We begin with a fairly simple case: Sections 4.1 and 4.2 cover algorithms that perform purely **local search** in the state space, evaluating and modifying one or more current states rather than systematically exploring paths from an initial state.
 These algorithms are suitable for problems in which all that matters is the solution state, not the path cost to reach it.
 The family of local search algorithms includes methods inspired by statistical physics (**simulated annealing**) and evolutionary biology (**genetic algorithms**).

 Then, in Sections 4.3–4.4, we examine what happens when we relax the assumptions of determinism and observability.
 The key idea is that if an agent cannot predict exactly what percept it will receive, then it will need to consider what to do under each **contingency** that its percepts may reveal.
 With partial observability, the agent will also need to keep track of the states it might be in.